Draconizations/LnzLive/GUIDE.md

 - Jump through animations with the arrows or by entering an animation index in the box.
 - Click `Play` button or press `SPACE` to start or stop a playback.
 - Slide through animation frames by dragging the handle.

-## Basic Navigation

-- Click and hold the left mouse button in the pet view (center panel) to rotate the pet.
-- Use the mouse wheel to zoom in and out.
-- Press down on mouse wheel or hold space and drag to move pet around viewport.

 ## Visual editing